Vernetta Wilson Memorial Scholarship

 African-American/Pan-African high school graduating senior - Class of 2022

 Minimum cumulative unweighted grade point average of 2.7 on 4.0 scale

 Active volunteer in community service activities (minimum 30 hours)

 Acceptance to a two-year or four-year accredited institution of higher education for the 2022 Fall semester (if awarded a scholarship, proof of full-time registration is required to receive funds)

 The award committee considers multiple factors when evaluating applications including community service contributions, autobiographical essay, grade point average, personal reference letter and financial need.

 Note: Children of members of Delta Sigma Theta Sorority, Inc. are not eligible for this scholarship.

 Enter your email address to be notified of future scholarship opportunities.
-The application period typically opens in mid-November of every year and closes by March of the following year.
+The application period typically opens in mid-November of every year and closes by mid-February to early March of the following year.